 - Do the Wall Street dance to look good–A $35B retailer declared for a decade in its annual report that customer service is a top three priority.
 Industry ratings proved otherwise.

 The Second Customer Experience Scam

-At an international conference for CX , the most popular discussion at breakout sessions isn’t surprising.
-We have the data but can’t change the results to improve.
+At an international conference for CX, the most popular discussion at breakout sessions is not surprising.
+We have the data but cannot change the results to improve.
 What do we do?
 Many of these companies had the ability to drill down in the numbers to the Nth degree.
 However, few moved the needle for increasing loyalty.
-While data is important it doesn’t drive the customer experience.
+While data is important it does not drive the customer experience.

-Most companies are sold and spend big bucks to keep surveying customers to get more information and customer intelligence.
-Yet, the data isn’t share or used to make positive changes.
-It’s all a smoke screen.
+Most companies spend big bucks to survey customers to get more information and customer intelligence.
+Yet, the data is not share or used to make positive changes.
+It is all a smoke screen.
 One client we came across had been surveying customers for seven years.
 No progress.
 We asked for an action plan to review, there was none.
-If you don’t use the feedback why solicit and collect it?
+If you do not use the feedback, why solicit, and collect it?

-Customers are now receiving surveys from nearly everyone.
+Customers are now receiving surveys from everyone.
 Surveys have become irritating and a negative.
 Many places, like the restaurant I was at last night, ask you to fill out their questionnaire.
 With a smile the server added, “We want you completely satisfied.”
-Some companies solicit perfect ratings.
-So, what good is the feedback if it is tarnished?
+Companies solicit perfect ratings.
+So, what good is tarnished feedback?
 Why not seek honest feedback and make a legitimate effort to improve?